nhoyt/copy-page-link/README.md

 override this behavior by selecting a text string within the document — that string will then be used as the display text instead of the page title.

-The Copy Link Preferences page allows you to select from the following link
+The Copy Page Link Preferences page allows you to select from the following link
 formats:

 * Markdown: \[title | selection\]\(url\)